1. Introduction

 E) Financial crime, investigations and customer due diligence

-Type of roles: Preventing and detecting wrongdoing, especially in financial services and regulated environments.
+Type of roles: Preventing and detecting wrongdoing, especially in financial services and other regulated environments.

 Examples: AML Analyst, KYC Analyst, Transaction Monitoring Analyst, Financial Crime Investigator, Fraud Analyst.